 Grantee Responsibilities and Requirements

-Grantees Agree To: While Providing L&I Funded Services, Grantees:
+Worker Outreach Partners Agree To: While Providing L&I Funded Services, Partners:

-Have all employees involved in delivering the program attend training from L&I, related to the program and worker rights and protections.
+Have all employees, volunteers, and subrecipients involved in delivering the program attend training from L&I, related to the program management and worker rights and protections.
+This training must be completed prior to any partner producing L&I-related content or programming.

-Conduct outreach to workers, in their language of choice.
+Conduct outreach to workers, in their language of preference.

-Provide education to workers about worker rights and protections, in their language of choice.
+Provide education to workers about worker rights and protections, in their language of preference.

 Teach workers how to access information and forms related to submitting safety and health concerns, wage complaints, and injury claims.
 Will not unduly pressure workers to file complaints or claims.
 Will not represent workers, but rather provide them with assistance.